gwendal-lv/preset-gen-vae/docs/index.markdown

     </table>
 </div>

-<sup>*</sup> <small>Some inferred presets were slightly out of tune, hence their pitch has been manually adjusted to allow for fair comparisons.
+<sup>*</sup> <small>Some inferred presets were out of tune, hence their pitch has been manually adjusted to allow for fair comparisons.
 The 'master tune' Dexed control, which was set to 50% during training, was used after preset inference.
 This step could be automated using pitch estimation models such as CREPE[^2] on inferred audio samples.</small>